alinea’s safeguarding policy

 3. Definitions

-“Bullying” is offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient.
+“Bullying” usually involves repeated incidents or a pattern of behaviour that is offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient.
 Bullying can include the use of personal strength or the power to coerce through fear or intimidation, not necessarily from someone in a position of authority.
 Bullying may be physical, verbal or non-verbal.
 It can include conduct that is not face-to-face, including via text message, email and social media.

 “Business Partner” means any Representative, subcontractor, grantee, sub-grantee, awardee, sub- awardee, adviser, vendor, supplier, landlord or other organization providing goods or services to the Company.